I've been an online writer for more than six years. I'm interested in criminal justice and literature, among other topics.

 Entering daycare and preschool can be hard on a child.
 Up until their entrance into these programs, they've likely relied fully on you for physical and emotional support.
 While some children take easily to entrance into a daycare program or their first week of preschool, others can find it extremely hard and confusing to have to leave mom and dad, or other caregivers.

 There are a number of fantastic ways to ease children into parting with their beloved and trusted caregivers.
 One of these ways is to read about this parting.
 Often, the best time to start with a book of this nature is prior to the start of their new care program.
-Take a week or two before heading off to daycare or preschool and select a couple quality books to read together.
-The right books give you fantastic quality time with your child, and help them to understand what going to daycare or preschool means, and understand that these partings are temporary.
+Take a week or two before heading off to daycare or preschool and select a couple of quality books to read together.
+The right books give you fantastic quality time with your child and help them to understand what going to daycare or preschool means, and understand that these partings are temporary.
 The best books will also teach that these programs are also fun, and a great way to make friends for a more enhanced social experience.
 While a child this age won't grasp the concept of important social relationships, they will begin to understand that friends are fun and can add to their overall enjoyment.

 When reading, be sure to explain pictures and difficult concepts.
 Act out parts of the story with your child, or with their favorite toys.
-This helps to enhance the fun and understanding of the book, and gives your child a creative and emotional outlet to process the information.
+This helps to enhance the fun and understanding of the book and gives your child a creative and emotional outlet to process the information.
 It may even help you and your child to form a parting routine that helps them throughout their days away from you.

 One of the best books I've found to teach my little one about being away from me, and about the joys of going to school and coming home, is called A Kissing Hand for Chester Raccoon, and is written by Audrey Penn.
 In fact, this book has given me and my little one a great parting routine that he really enjoys.